dart-lang/site-www/src/language/branches.md

 }
 ```

+Guards evaluate an arbitrary boolean expression _after_ matching.
+This allows you to add further constraints on whether a case body should execute.
 When the guard clause evaluates to false, execution proceeds to the next case
 rather than exiting the entire switch.